ipeksnmz/ipeksnmz/README.md

 -  Hi, I’m Ipek Sonmez
--  I’m currently a freshem in computer science at Bilkent University.
+-  I’m currently a freshman in computer science at Bilkent University.

 <!---
 ipeksnmz/ipeksnmz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.